B-UMMI/Chewie-NS/docs/user_interface/schema_evaluation.rst

 - **Uniprot Label**: the Uniprot annotation.
 - **Uniprot URI**: the URI of the Uniprot annotation.
 Clicking on the URI will open the page of the Uniprot annotation.
+- **User Annotation**: an annotation provided by the user during the schema upload.
+- **Custom Annotation**: a custom annotation also provided by the user during the schema upload.
 - **Locus ID**: the ID of the locus.
 Clicking on the ID will take you to the :doc:`locus_details` page.
 - **Locus Label**: the Chewie-NS label assigned to the locus.
 - **Total Number of Alelles**: the total number of alleles of that locus.